Raleigh African American History Tour

 - Discover historic sites with a local historian

-- Experience the legacy of Raleigh's African American community
+- Learn about Raleigh's African American community

 Includes

-- Introduction to achievements of Raleigh's black community
+- Introduction to Raleigh's black community achievements

 Excludes